 The reader will note that these words contain among their meanings "joint", "contract", "lameness" and the like.
 The lameness of the boy was due in part to the contraction of the tendons of the knee joint.

-Could it be that the author of the vita had not derived his story of lameness from the eponym Gewis, but from the name Arthur?
-Either Arthur or Artorius could well have been etymologized by drawing on Latin words like artus and arto.
+Could it be that the author of the vita had not derived his story of lameness from the eponym Gewis, but from the name Arthur/Artorius (or Artri/Arthri)?
+These names could well have been wrongly etymologized by drawing on Latin words like artus and arto.
 In this way Arthur was thought to mean a boy whose knee joint had suffered contraction of the tendons.

 Needless to say, this would also mean that Cerdic son of Elafius/Elesa was quite possibly Arthur!